 A $25,000 group term life and accidental death and dismemberment policy.
 The University pays 100% of the cost of the coverage for full-time employees and contributes toward coverage for part-time employees on a pro-rated basis according to their percentage of employment.

 Employees may enhance the basic life coverage by selecting amounts from one to seven times base annual salary, up to a maximum of $1,000,000.
 Although this is an "employee-pay-all" benefit, the premiums are extremely competitive.
 Based on the level of coverage selected, medical underwriting may be required.

 Supplemental Insurance- Pre-tax

-Supplemental insurances include several dental insurance options - Humana, United Healthcare, Assurant, CIGNA and Ameritas; two vision plan options - both with Humana; two cancer/intensive care insurance options - AFLAC or Colonial Life; two supplemental health options - Alta or New Era; accident/disability insurance from Colonial Life.
+Supplemental insurances include several dental insurance options - Humana, United Healthcare, Assurant, CIGNA and Ameritas; one vision plan through Humana; two cancer/intensive care insurance options - AFLAC or Colonial Life; two supplemental health options - Alta or New Era; accident/disability insurance from Colonial Life.
 These are all pre-tax benefits available to state employees at group rates.

 SUS Long Term Disability- Non Pre-tax

 Long Term Disability is offered by The Standard through the Gabor Agency.
-This policy pays 66 and 2/3% of annual salary for as long as you remain disabled or until Social Security Retirement age.
+This policy pays 60% of your income tax-free to a maximum of $15,000 per month payable to Social Security Normal Retirement age.
 Employees may select between a 30 day or 90 day elimination period.
 The 30 day option costs $.85 per $100 of monthly pay; the 90 option costs $.59 per $100 of monthly pay.
-Employee must elect this supplemental option within the first 60 days of employment.
+Employee must elect this supplemental option within the first 90 days of employment.
 Please note, it is not customarily available for enrollment during the annual open enrollment period.